Ayendri Lavnia Roy

-Ayendri Lavnia Roy (born 23 July 1998) is an Indian television actress who is mostly seen in negative roles.
+Ayendri Lavnia Roy is an Indian television actress who is mostly seen in negative roles.
 She has worked in projects such as Titli, Gramer Rani Binapani, Aalta Phoring, Khelna Bari, Mithai and Phulki.

 Career

 Roy initially started with modelling and was working in commercials.
 She started her acting career with Adorini and also worked in Ami Sirajer Begum and Ekhane Aakash Neel and since Titli she started getting popular in the industry and has been playing negative roles.